o3de/o3de.org/content/docs/user-guide/scripting/lua/properties.md

 ## Attributes

-You can add attributes to a property by placing them alongside the default value in a property table.
+You can add attributes to a property by placing them alongside the default value in a Properties Table.
 Attribute keys are not case sensitive.
 The following common attributes can be added to any property.

-**Common Attributes**
+### Common attributes

 | Attribute | Description |
 | --- | --- |